panicinc/icarus/README.md

 ## Why The Name?

 The Swift logo and mascot is of a diving swallow.
-Icarus is the name of a character from an ancient Greek legend whose father fasioned wings of feather and wax so the two might escape a prison.
+Icarus is the name of a character from an ancient Greek legend whose father fashioned wings of feather and wax so the two might escape a prison.
 When Icarus flew too close to the sun, the wax melted and he fell into the sea.
 Swallow, wings, sea (as in "C"), and dev tools that might fly too close to the sun.
 Too much?

 Oh, and the logo is a reference to Hades from Supergiant Games.